Gyuri1/Duo_Selenium_Auth/README.md

    I tested with Chrome browser.

-2. Run this script with the necessary parameters, like URL (without https://), username and password like this way:
+2. Run this script with the necessary parameters, like domain (without https://), username and password like this way:
 ```
 python3 Duo_selenium_auth.py sp.duoprotected.com username@domain.net BigSecretPassword
 Sending username...